Different Kinds Of Car Locks

 All of this renders traditional lockpicking methods like the good old-fashioned hairpin trick less useful – nowadays, special jiggers are needed.

-Finally, the addition of transponders add an additional layer of security, making today’s car locks the most secure in history!
+Finally, the inclusion of transponders adds an additional layer of security, making today’s car locks the most secure in history!

 Child safety locks